 An analysis should consider the application of the fail-safe design concept described in paragraph 2.2 of this AC.
 The analysis should also give special attention to ensuring the effective use of design and installation techniques that would prevent single failures or other events from damaging or otherwise adversely affecting more than one redundant system channel, more than one system performing operationally similar functions, or any system and an associated safeguard.

 When considering such common cause failures or other events, consequential or cascading effects should be taken into account.
+Cascading effects are the set of effects resulting from the propagation of an initiating condition (e.g., a failure or initiating event).

 Some examples of potential sources of common cause failures or other events would include the following:

-- Rapid release of energy from concentrated sources, such as uncontained failures of rotating parts (other than engines and propellers) or pressure vessels, - Pressure differentials, - Non-catastrophic structural failures, - Loss of environmental conditioning, - Disconnection of more than one subsystem or component by overtemperature protection devices, - Contamination by fluids, - Damage from localized fires, - Loss of power supply or return (for example, mechanical damage or deterioration of connections), - Failure of sensors that provide data to multiple systems, - Excessive voltage, - Physical or environmental interactions among parts, - Specification, design, implementation, installation, maintenance, and manufacturing errors, or - Events external to the system or to the airplane.
+- Rapid release of energy from concentrated sources, such as uncontained failures of rotating parts (other than engines and propellers) or pressure vessels,

+- Pressure differentials,

+- Non-catastrophic structural failures,

+- Loss of environmental conditioning,

+- Disconnection of more than one subsystem or component by overtemperature protection devices, - Contamination by fluids, - Damage from localized fires, - Loss of power supply or return (for example, mechanical damage or deterioration of connections), - Failure of sensors that provide data to multiple systems, - Excessive voltage, - Physical or environmental interactions among parts, - Requirements, design, implementation, installation, flightcrew or ground crew operations, maintenance, and manufacturing errors, or - Events external to the system or to the airplane.